jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 In case you don't know or don't care about your vulnerabilities and threats, you can run into trouble.
 Your data can be stolen, altered, deleted or encrypted for ransom.
 Your infrastructure or applications can be shut down, misused for crypto-mining or for launching attacks against other targets.
 Your customers or employees can get scammed.

-This creates all sorts of problems.
+This creates all sorts of issues.
+Your customers/users can't use a service at all or the service is not working correctly.
 Operational problems, when employees have to handle security incidents instead of normal business.
 Loss of reputation and consequently of employees and customers.
 The company can get fined or someone (like a CISO) can even go to jail.
 All this gets reflected also in terms of financial losses.
 Obviously, you want to avoid this at least to a certain degree.

 # Security goals